This accessibility statement applies to:

 - listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-We've also made the website wording as simple as possible to understand.
+We are also working hard to make the website wording as simple as possible to understand.

 AbilityNet has advice on making your device easier to use if you have a disability.